 Only a very small amount of the bacteria is needed to cause infection.
 Shigella infection can last for up to a month.
 Sexually transmitted shigella is possible for any sexually active person, especially those engaging in sex acts that involve the anus.
 Shigella can be seen in gay and bi men and men who have sex with men.

 How can I prevent myself from getting shigella?

-You can get shigella by:
+You can lower your risk of getting shigella during sex by: